alitaheri/react-mixout/README.md

 Well, that's like a mixin.
 Except that it doesn't pollute the component's logic. they reside inside a single wrapper outside the component's life cycle methods.

+This repository is a monorepo consisting of the main package [react-mixout](packages/react-mixout) and some [included features](packages) that you can use out of box.

 ### TL;DR

 Mixout _n._ Mixin that lives outside the component to keep the component's logic simple.